oddbird/oddleventy/content/blog/2022/dependabot-single-pull-request-python.md

 summary: |
   Keeping your Python dependencies up to date can become an unwieldy task when Dependabot opens a dozen pull requests every week.
-We present an alternative approach that uses only one for all upgrades.
+We present an alternative approach that uses only one scheduled pull request for all upgrades.
 ---

 [Dependabot](https://docs.github.com/en/code-security/dependabot/dependabot-version-updates/configuring-dependabot-version-updates)
 is a useful tool provided by GitHub to all repositories.
-By including a simple `dependabot.yml` file, maintainers get an automatic pull request every time one of their dependencies releases a new version.
+Maintainers only need to specify the frequency at which they want to check for updates and Dependabot will open a pull request for each package that has published a new version since the last check.
 Combined with a robust automated test suite, this greatly reduces the burden of manually keeping dependencies up to date.

 However, as projects grow and more dependencies are added, the noise produced by individual pull requests starts becoming an issue in itself.
 That's why a